Preparing for a new FIFO position

-- When working in a remote site village, Cater Care will provide you with three fully prepared, well balanced, healthy meals a day to enable you to remain active throughout your workday.
-These meals are provided free of charge, enabling you to save on your food costs!
+- Cater Care will provide you with three well-balanced healthy meals daily so that you’ll stay energised and alert throughout your workday.
+Meals are provided free of charge, so you save on cost of living expenses.

-- When living and working in a remote village, you will be provided with your own single persons accommodation quarters which will become your home away from home.
-Your room will be serviced at least once a week and refreshed with clean linen, towels and basic toiletries.
+- Your single person accommodation quarters will be serviced at least once a week and refreshed with clean linen, towels and basic toiletries – again, saving you money.

-- Remote site wages are often higher than those of similar roles in urban areas.
-This is due to the remoteness of the location and the fact that you are unable to return to your urban home after your shift.
-This can enable you to set yourself up financially in life, by saving for house deposits and investments.
+- Remote site wages are often higher due to the remoteness of the location and the fact that you can’t go home after each shift.
+This means you can set yourself up financially.

-- More and more often remote site villages are becoming great places to live.
-Companies are investing significant resources into ensuring a healthy lifestyle is available to all employees and that includes you!
-Many villages have recreational rooms, gymnasiums, Healthy Lifestyle Co-ordinators, sports fields/courts and social clubs.
+- Remote site villages can be great places to live.
+Companies are investing significant resources into ensuring a healthy lifestyle is available to all employees.
+Many villages have recreational rooms, gymnasiums, health and lifestyle coordinators, sports fields/courts and social clubs.

-- When working remotely, often you may have to leave your partner, wife, children or family for prolonged periods of time.
-Often for 2 to 4 weeks dependant on the role you have been offered.
-This distance and separation can have a an affect on relationships and new employees should consider this before applying for remote based roles.
+- When you work remotely, you may have to leave your family and friends for long periods of time.
+This separation can affect your relationships and you should consider this before you apply for a remote-based job.

-- Remote villages can be many kilometres and hours away from standard urban services like banks, post offices, shopping centres and pharmacies.
-Usually what you take out with you will need to last you for the period of your roster, however most villages will have a small retail section to purchase personal effects.
+- Remote villages can be a long way from services like banks, post offices, shopping centres and pharmacies.
+Usually, what you take out with you will need to last you for that roster period.
+Most villages have a small retail section where you can buy personal items.

 If you’re considering a career in the remote or mining sector and would like to talk about your suitability for a role with Cater Care, contact us.